Zaharah/DeepRL-DQN-unity-navigation/README.md

 ### Introduction

 An agent is trained to navigate in a square world to collect yellow bananas.
-Following is a **agent in action**m trained with Double DQN algorithm for 1000 episodes.
+Following is a `agent in action`  trained with Double DQN algorithm for 1000 episodes.
+The :robot: successfully collected 20 banana in total :star_struck:.

 ![Trained Agent][image1]